tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create a diffrent file for each group of routes related to each other, and make each a BlueBrint
 - Add egp() and amount/100 and amount*100 to '/contacts'
 - Order expeneses by ID not by date, when you send them to server
+- Change the get_calendar function and route name
+- Chnage all the functions and routes names that are not appropriate

+## Add Expenses route
+- Give the default categories of the app and add to them the created ones user created

 ## helpers.py
 - Write comments for calendar days functions